Solar Financing

 Savings

-Solar panels can save an average American family over \$1,400 annually in electric bills.
-While homeowners can save substantial cash, there’s an upfront expense of a significant amount.
-This is where a loan from the Shneyder Solar can help.
-The{ average|| typical} cost of solar installation for a house of an estimated size of U.S. is between $11,144 up to $14,696 according the Shneyder Solar.
-It is estimated that the total price of solar power can be reduced with tax incentive programs, which we’ll discuss in the future.
+Solar panels could save the average American family around \$1,400 annually in electricity costs.
+Even though homeowners can save significant cash, there’s an initial cost of about $2,000.
+This is the reason why a loan from Shneyder Solar can help.
+The{ average|| typical} cost of solar installations for a home with an estimated size of U.S. is between $11,144 to $14,696 according to Shneyder Solar.
+Costs for solar equipment is reduced through tax incentive programs which we’ll look at later.

 Personal credit